tangowithcode/tango_with_django_2/manuscript/chapter5-database-setup.md

 T> * In your population script, you can then modify the `add_cat()` function to take the values of the  `views` and `likes`.
 T>      * You'll need to add two parameters to the definition of `add_cat()` so that `views` and `likes` values can be passed to the function, as well as a `name` for the category.
 Give them default values of `0` (i.e. `views=0`).
 T>      * You can then use these parameters to set the `views` and `likes` fields within the new `Category` model instance you create within the `add_cat()` function.
 The model instance is assigned to variable `c` in the population script, as defined earlier in this chapter.
 As an example, you can access the `likes` field using the notation `c.likes`.
 Don't forget to `save()` the instance!
 T>      * You then need to update the `cats` dictionary in the `populate()` function of your population script.
 Look at the dictionary.
 Each [key/value pairing](https://www.tutorialspoint.com/python/python_dictionary.htm) represents the *name* of the category as the key, and an additional dictionary containing additional information relating to the category as the *value*.
-You'll want to modify this dictionary to include `views` and `likes` for each category.
+You'll want to modify this second, nested dictionary to include `views` and `likes` for each category.
 T>      * The final step involves you modifying how you call the `add_cat()` function.
 You now have three parameters to pass (`name`, `views` and `likes`); your code currently provides only the `name`.
 You need to add the additional two parameters to the function call.
 If you aren't sure how the `for` loop works over dictionaries, check out [this online Python tutorial](https://www.tutorialspoint.com/python/python_dictionary.htm).
 From here, you can figure out how to access the `views` and `likes` values from your dictionary (hint: `cat_data`).
 T> * After your population script has been updated, you can move on to customising the admin interface.
 You will need to edit `rango/admin.py` and create a `PageAdmin` class that inherits from `admin.ModelAdmin`.
 T>      * Within your new `PageAdmin` class, add `list_display = ('title', 'category', 'url')`.